Estimated cleanup costs for Alberta’s mines jumps to $23.2-billion

 In a period of volatile and low crude prices, Mr. Saher said the rules could allow companies to overestimate the value of their resources, which allows them to delay increases to the amount of money they must post as security.
 He noted the program allows companies to calculate their own cleanup liabilities, subject to government audits – which he said need to be done more often.

 Last year, the AER brought Directive 85 into force, which is meant to manage fluid tailings both during and after mine operation, with the goal of limiting liability and environmental risk.
-The goal is to make sure fluid tailings sites are ready to reclaim within a decade of an oil sands mine closing.
+The goal is to make sure fluid tailings sites are ready to reclaim within a decade of an oil-sands mine closing.

-The energy regulator says Directive 85 is more comprehensive than previous policies, requires more of the cleanup to be done while oil sands mines are still in operation, and is designed to encourage innovation.
+The energy regulator says Directive 85 is more comprehensive than previous policies, requires more of the cleanup to be done while oil-sands mines are still in operation, and is designed to encourage innovation.

 Follow @KellyCrydermanon Twitter: